CLOSE

 The Sabinet African Journals site is also more secure now that the transition has allowed them to reduce password sharing.
 There are still some shared user accounts on the site, for example where institutions simply don’t have an email domain of their own to register, but overall Sabinet has seen an increase in new user registrations.

-‘There hasn’t been a fully-fledged CONNECT promotion campaign,’ Erika confirms.
+‘There hasn’t been a fully-fledged CONNECT Identity Provider promotion campaign,’ Erika confirms.
 ‘We only suggest that new institutions encourage their users to register.
 The ability to look at individuals directly has also been beneficial; it’s always good to have additional data that we can transfer to our Sales department.’

-the world were suddenly facing new challenges in disseminating content to researchers locked out of institutions, offices and campuses.
+Sabinet turned to CONNECT Identity Provider with clear objectives when scholarly publishers around the world were suddenly facing new challenges in disseminating content to researchers locked out of institutions, offices and campuses.
 ‘We definitely achieved those objectives,’ confirms Erika.